 - 44% of seizures occur postnatally, the remainder being antepartum (38%) or intrapartum (18%).

-The following are at high risk of developing pre-eclampsia:
+The following features put a woman at moderate risk of developing pre-eclampsia:

-- 10 years or more since the last baby.
+- 10 years or more since the last pregnancy.

 - Age 40 years or more.